codenvy-legacy/cli/README.md

 Getting Started Guide
 ---------------------
-To learn how to interact with remote Codenvy systems, create new projects, load them into the system, and analyze their behavior, view the [Getting Staryed Guide.] (http://docs.codenvy.com/cli)
+To learn how to interact with remote Codenvy systems, create new projects, load them into the system, and analyze their behavior, view the [Getting Started Guide.] (http://docs.codenvy.com/cli)

 Contributing to the CLI
 -----------------------